RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Display "Sign out" button in tabletop browser when no tabletop is selected.
-* Fix display issues with attached minis on maps at negative y offsets.

 ## Plans/TODO

 * PDF on Tabletop support